-Most commonly, it seems, people tend to think of heresy on the dogmatic plain, such as the example above regarding the Divinity of Christ.
+Most commonly, it seems, people tend to think of heresy on the dogmatic plane, such as the example above regarding the Divinity of Christ.
 Yet, equally important is, I will call it, the moral plain.
 Please understand that the two are inextricably united and are equally essential to the fullness of Christian life.

 A vital component of the current attack on True Christianity is the promotion of moral heresy.
-That is, the active attempt to undermine clear Christian teachings regarding human nature, living, actions – praxis.
+That is, the active attempt to undermine clear Christian teachings regarding human nature, living, and action – praxis.
 As Orthodox, we must soberly understand that a concerted effort is being employed from without and even from within the Church to overturn Christian moral teaching, or at least “soften” it (which is simply the first step in overturning it).

 Christian moral teaching is revelation just as much as dogmatic teaching.
 The only way by which a person may truly know how to live is through the revelation of Jesus Christ.

-As I have noted elsewhere, this issue of moral heresy is tied up with the creation of a new “orthodox church” in the Ukraine.
+As I have noted elsewhere, this issue of moral heresy is tied up with the creation of a new “orthodox church” in Ukraine.
 One that looks outwardly correct (vestments, liturgy, etc.) but is full of death (it is of the same spirit as Uniatism).
 It has been leaked that Mr. Epi (Epiphany) of the new fakesters in Ukraine is ready to be a compliant slave to his Western overlords and “soften” the stance on LGBT issues (see – http://orthochristian.com/118195.html ).
-Further, a Mr. James Jatras notes in an article entitled, “The Sexual Subversion of Ukraine,” It is hard to assess exactly how significant the moral/sexual component of undermining Orthodoxy in Ukraine is, but there is no denying it is a factor.
+Further, Mr. James Jatras notes in an article entitled, “The Sexual Subversion of Ukraine,” It is hard to assess exactly how significant the moral/sexual component of undermining Orthodoxy in Ukraine is, but there is no denying it is a factor.
 There is a curious consistency between advocacy for non-traditional, post-Christian sexual morality and support for the schismatic pseudo-Church sponsored by Poroshenko and Patriarch Bartholomew.
-(Read the full article here – https://www.strategic-culture.org/news/2018/12/29/sexual-subversion-ukraine.html )
+(Read the full article here).

 Ultimately the goal is to construct a “new” global “orthodoxy,” one denatured and emasculated; one that willingly grovels at the feet of worldly power.
-Like the sad traitors to Orthodoxy who sold out under the Union of Florence and the Union of Brest, they will say, but we can keep our outward rites!
+Like the sad traitors to Orthodoxy who sold out under the Union of Florence and the Union of Brest, they will say, but we can keep our outward rites and institutions!
 What good will even correct rites do for those devoid of any knowledge of God?

 The promotion and justification of sexual perversions is a vital tenet of the new religious order (see my article The Religious Phenomenon of LGBTQ-ism – https://inklesspen.blog/2018/06/16/the-religious-phenomenon-of-lgbtq-ism/ )